 The Town of Kirkland rapidly changed from its rural origins to a residential area and functions, a lot because of the Trans-Canada Highway that officially opened in 1962.

-An Highway that divides the Town into two parts but that also provides an easy access to downtown Montreal.
+An Highway that divides the Town into two parts, but that also provides an easy access to downtown Montreal.

-Nowadays, it is mostly maintenance and redevelopment in Kirkland because its close to 400 industrial, commercial and institutional establishments have resulted in a shortage of available space for new constructions.
+Nowadays, it is mostly maintenance and redevelopment in Kirkland mostly because its close to 400 industrial, commercial and institutional establishments have created a shortage of available space for new constructions.

 The Town of Kirkland is surrounded by the Borough of Pierrefonds-Roxboro, the City of Dollard-des-Ormeaux, the City of Pointe-Claire, the City of Beaconsfield, the Town of Baie-d'Urfé and the City of Sainte-Anne-de-Bellevue.